Tesla Powerwall 2 Review

 5. It is easy to take your home off grid at any time using the app and it transitions both ways seamlessly, with no loss of power to home devices and appliances.

 6. The Powerwall is extremely responsive to changing loads, meaning we will not import any energy during the peak periods.
+In a typical month, I import less than 0.005kWh at peak rate.

 7. The Powerwall is really easy to configure and has several operational modes.
 It supports time-based control and a configurable energy tariff, allowing it to use clever algorithms and AI to optimise your energy costs.